Searching ...

 Samples of the most charming small towns in Pennsylvania

-Pennsylvania is known for having some of the most charming small towns in the United States.
-Part of that may be the state’s geographic diversity, from the Appalachian Poconos to the scenic Delaware River valley.
-Another might be the colorful history, from Amish Country out to Lake Erie, that lends each region a unique character.
+Pennsylvania’s small towns bring to mind an idyllic rolling countryside of quaint farmhouses and historic brick homes.
+Part of that image comes from the state’s geographic diversity, stretching from the Appalachian Poconos to the scenic Delaware River valley.
+Another might be its diverse and fascinating history, from Amish Country out to Lake Erie, that lends each region a unique character.
 Wherever you land, each town has something special about it.
 And you’re guaranteed to enjoy the perks of small-town living, like a lower cost of living and friendly locals.

-With that defined, here are ten of the best small towns in Pennsylvania to buy a home.
+With that defined, here are ten of the best coolest small town / towns in Pennsylvania to buy a home.

 Pennsylvania Map